Manuscript Submission – Author Instructions

 - Original manuscript: Defined as papers which provide the results of original laboratory and/or clinical research.
 Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures).
 Word Limit: 2500 words (exceptions allowed under special circumstances)

-- Review: Defined as a manuscript that provides a systemic review of previously published literature.
-Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript, text, acknowledgment, references, figure legends, tables, figures).Please refer to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) for guidance: www.prisma-statement.org Word limit: 3000 words
+- Review: Defined as a manuscript that provides a systematic review of previously published literature.
+Systematic reviews are a type of literature review that uses systematic methods to collect secondary data, critically appraise research studies, and synthesize findings qualitatively or quantitatively.
+Components indicated below should appear in the order they are presented here (ie. title page, abstract, manuscript, text, acknowledgment, references, figure legends, tables, figures).Please refer to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) for guidance: www.prisma-statement.org Word limit: 3000 words

 - Short Communication: An original manuscript that has a limit of 2000 words in length, (approx. 4 pages, figure and table count 200 words each) and with no more than 20 references.
 Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures)